Sizey-Ltd/recommendation-service-package/README.md

     }, []);
     ```

+**Note:** You can use the recommended `size` directly or save it in `sessionStorage` and use it anywhere in your application.
+For instance, you might use the size to pre-select a product variant or display it in other parts of your UI.

 3. Add the following HTML code to your component where you want to integrate the Recommendation service:

     ```html